sevkioruc/docs/docs/installation.md

 ### Creating your authorization model

 Firsly create a file with extension ***".perm"***.
-This is our Permify Schema file.

-To give an example, we'll be using following user-organization authorization case.
+This will be our Permify Schema file.
+Let's create our authorization model.
+We'll be using following user-organization authorization case for this guide.

 ```perm
 entity user {}